umax/aiodatastore/README.md

 key2 = Key(PartitionId("project1"), [PathElement("Kind1", name="name1")])
 ```

-To create an entity, you have to specify entity key and properties.
+To create an entity object, you have to specify key and properties.
 Properties is a dict with string keys and typed values.
 For each [data type](https://cloud.google.com/datastore/docs/reference/data/rest/Shared.Types/Value) the library provides corresponding value class.
 Every value (except ArrayValue) can be indexed or not (indexed by default):
 ```python
 from aiodatastore import Entity, Key, PartitionId, PathElement from aiodatastore import (